hyperledger/indy-hipe/text/protocols/tictactoe-1.0/README.md

 # Reference

+    About the Reference section: If the Tutorial > Messages section suppresses details, we would add a Messages section here to exhaustively describe each field.
+We could also include an Examples section to show variations on the main flow.

+### Collateral

 A reference implementation of the logic of a game is provided with this HIPE as python 3.x code.
 See [game.py](game.py).
 There is also a simple hand-coded AI that can play the game when plugged into an agent (see